 Echiums are popular ornamental plants.
 The recommended Echium growing zone is USDA hardiness zone 9-10.

 They’re better suited for soil beds, especially the larger species that need the soil’s support.
 When you plant echium, give them 12-24″ inches space to encourage healthy growth.

 - Echium plants produce a rosette of leaves in the first year of growth.

 - In the second year (or more), they begin to produce woody flowering stalks.

 - The stalks are covered in rough leaves to protect the wood.

-- The flower heads are usually large and very beautiful and come in all sorts of colors from purple, blue, white, pink, and more!
+- The large echium flower heads come in various colors, such as purple, blue, white, pink, and more!